 - An average daily BP was calculated

-- Mean arterial pressure (MAP): The average mean arterial pressure of Days Five and Six during Na+ restriction was subtracted from the average MAP of Days Five and Six during loading of either NaCl or Na HCO3
+- Mean arterial pressure (MAP): The average MAP of Days Five and Six during Na+ restriction was subtracted from the average MAP of Days Five and Six during loading of either NaCl or Na HCO3

 - Salt resistance (SR): Defined as an increase of <5mmHg